kodet90/push_swap/README.md

 ./push_swap 9 4 8 7 1 3 6 2 5
 ```

-it will produce the least commands required to sort the stack
+it will produce the least operations required to sort the stack

 ## Run checker